rails/rails/guides/source/active_record_querying.md

 ### Using Array/Hash of Named Associations

-WARNING: This method only works with +INNER JOIN+.
+WARNING: This method only works with `INNER JOIN`.

-Active Record lets you use the names of the "associations":association_basics.html defined on the model as a shortcut for specifying +JOIN+ clause for those associations when using the +joins+ method.
+Active Record lets you use the names of the "associations":association_basics.html defined on the model as a shortcut for specifying `JOIN` clause for those associations when using the `joins` method.

-For example, consider the following +Category+, +Post+, +Comments+ and +Guest+ models:
+For example, consider the following `Category`, `Post`, `Comments` and `Guest` models:

 ```ruby
 class Category < ActiveRecord::Base